ls4/ls4-doc/api.rst

 delete(key:Raw) -> deleted:Boolean
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Deletes an object.

 deletet(vtime:Integer, key:Raw) -> deleted:Boolean
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Deletes an object by specifying the creation time.

 deletev(vname:Raw, key:Raw) -> deleted:Boolean
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Deletes an object by specifying the version name.

 remove(key:Raw) -> removed:Boolean
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Deletes an object.
+This is similar to *delete(key)*, but this doesn't delete the substance of the object if MDS supports versioning.
+You can get these objects by specifying creation time or version name.

 In-place updating API